M4cs/twohundrediq/README.md

 HQ Trivia Bot for Windows Using LonelyScreen

+# Changelogs:

+Starting from v1.5

+**1.5:**
+*- Fixed PrettyTable requirement.
+Shouldn't need to import PrettyTable since you don't use it!*
 # Requirements:

 In order to run twohundrediq bot you must have a few pre-requisets installed!

 Apart from Python Modules it will help to have already installed Microsoft Build Tools ([available here](https://www.microsoft.com/en-us/download/details.aspx?id=48159)).

+You will also need to install Tesseract OCR and py32win.
+Pip Reqs will take care of the rest of it :)

 To install this through pip simply type:
 ```